Esri/arcgis-runtime-samples-android/java/service-feature-table-manualcache/README.md

 ## About the data

-The sample opens with an initial visible extent centered over pool permit statuses in California.
+The sample opens with a tree maintenance feature layer centered over San Francisco.

 ## Additional information